The64thGamer/cheeseepedia/content/vsnp767xc8ghh9dm/content.md

-What's belived to be the Mijjin Prototype's mech at Randyland
+What's belived to be one of the human Mijjin's mech at Randyland